pattonsgirl/CEG2350/Labs/Lab04/README.md

 ## Part 1 - grep

-`grep` is a handy command to find patterns in text. `egrep` is `grep`, but allows for extended regex patterns.
-If a regex search with `grep` is misbehaving, you may need to use `grep -e` or `egrep`, OR enable POSIX regex using the `-P` option
+`grep` is a handy command to find patterns in text.
+With played with two flags in class: `-E` and `-P`. `-E` handles most things, but does not work with special regex letter the represent ranges -`\w` and `\d` for example.
+To use these characters for the ranges they represent, use the `-P` flag instead of the `-E` flag.

 ```
 grep [OPTIONS] PATTERN [FILE...]
 ```

 Create a file named `grepdata.txt` in your `Lab04` folder.
 Put the contents of [grepdata.txt](grepdata.txt) in the file.
-Use `grep` or `egrep` to complete the searches below.
+Use `grep` to complete the searches below.
 Only write the command that makes the required match.
 DO NOT paste the results.

 1. Print all lines that contain a phone number with an extension (the letter x or X followed by four digits).
    - Your answer must use the \{ and \} repetition specifier.